-Early-stage investors can evaluate hundreds of startups for startup funding but only invest in a few.
-Thousands of early-stage startups are looking for and need seed capital, especially in tech – a first step along the road to success.
+Early stage investors can evaluate hundreds of startups for startup funding but only invest in a few.
+Thousands of early stage startups are looking for and need seed capital, especially in tech, and this is the first step along the road to success.
 Like all types of equity funding, seed funding works on an ownership model leading to the founders and other stakeholders in the business owning less and less of the business and giving up more and more control to potential investors.

 There’s no clear barometer for a startup to meet before raising a seed funding round, however, there are a few indicators as a startup founder that you should meet to credibly convince investors:

-To entice investors for a seed round, first, you have to make sure investors take you seriously by demonstrating your ability to grow.
-Investors are interested in the core structure of your business venture and want to understand the current functions including your startup team and your growth plans.
+To entice investors for a seed round, you must first make sure investors take you seriously by demonstrating your ability to grow.
+Investors are interested in the core structure of your business venture and want to understand the current functions, including your startup team and your growth plans.

 We know the first step of creating a business is generating a winning idea, which is hard in itself – but there is more to do if you wish to bring your idea to market.
 Getting a chunk of money early in the business development process can make a massive difference in future success.
 As a first-time founder, if you’re in the proof-of-concept stage or haven’t generated enough revenue for growth or expansion, pre-seed funding from investors could be an option to get your business off the ground.
 Raising funds using an equity round, it’s important to consider how much your business is worth.
 Support your valuation with signed contracts and confirmed orders can help to value your business accurately.

 Investing in a startup is a risky proposition for both the investor and founder.
-The onus is on you as the founder of a startup to show traction and team strength to de-risk the investment and increasing the chance of your venture succeeding.
+The onus is on you as the startup founder to show traction and team strength to de-risk the investment and increasing the chance of your venture succeeding.

 However you plan to fund your startup, 7startup offers services for young companies poised to grow radically in the future.
-Plus, 7startup’s approach to founder support, including startup consulting, advisory, or fundraising allows you to scale at your own pace—in the UK and beyond.
+Plus, 7startup’s approach to founder support, including startup consulting, advisory, or fundraising allows you to scale at your own pace, in the UK or further afield.